Illumate-Studios/IllumateTools/README.md

 ## Tools

+- FrameJobs: Special monobehaviour life cycle methods like LazyUpdate..
-- AudioPool:
+- AudioPool: Play an audio clip one time
-- BehaviourSingleton:
-- Coroutiner:
 - Dbg: Shortcut for UnityEngine.Debug and some useful debug functions
-- Delayer: Delayed actions and LazyUpdate
+- Delayer: Delayed actions
-	- LazyUpdate: Update that executed less frequently (every few frames or seconds)
-- ResourceHolder:
-- TimedAction:
-- Tween:
+- TimedAction: Time based actions that has OnStart, OnUpdate and OnEnd methods